leorenis/logbook/readme.md

 # Programming logbook

-* The place where I save notes and my journey and learnings about programming as well as related tools.
+* The place where I save notes, journey and learnings about programming as well as related tools.

 ## Concept